-It appears that an energised mindly voice enters the scene and a new sales pitch starts hyping up and making promises, which convinces me to submit to this will.
+It appears that in the early stage, an energised mindly voice enters the scene and a new sales pitch starts hyping up and making promises, which convinces me to submit to this will.
 Therefore, it is now my will to participate in and complete something important to make my life better in one aspect or another.
 However, when it comes time to actualise my goal-driven behaviour and put the work in, I fizzle out.
 In which case, I get chased down by yet another voice, an ‘enforcer’ mindly voice to whom I feed excuses to.

 For example, in the case of a positively-driven reward that creates a Will-empowered idea, a build-up of persuasive mind chatter at the beginning (a pro-force) eventually draws in objecting or resistant thoughts (an against-force) down the track or when it comes time to pay the bill and materialise the idea with action.
-Which, in total, bottles up excessive mental pressure on the inside, while any potential forward/productive movement fails to get released properly in the real world.
+Which, in total, bottles up excessive mental pressure on the inside, while any potential forward/productive movement fails to get released properly in the real world through externalisation.

 You see, when my will was driven by reward and not punishment (positively-driven reward vs negatively-driven reward), I felt the appeal dominate only in the beginning, or when at a distance from the actual task.
 But as usual, things wouldn’t stay this way for long and resistance soon took over as time closed in.